Despite the UK reaching its summer months, living with MS means Barbara Stensland vastly prefers winter to summer. Here's why.

 - I don’t need to shave my legs.

 - I can pack away all my fans.
 I’m used to them now, but the one in my bedroom that runs all summer makes one hell of a racket.

 - I get to know my cat again.
-In the summer months, she briefly visits twice a day, snaffles all her food and heads back out.
-It’s comforting to see her curled up on the sofa opposite mine.
+She briefly visits twice a day in the summer months, snaffles all her food and heads back out.
+It's comforting to see her curled up on the sofa opposite mine.

 - Candles.
 You can never have enough candles.
 They’re beautifully atmospheric and hide the wrinkles.

 I find there are more joys during the dark months.
 I have always thought of autumn as the real New Year – a time to reflect and make choices for the coming year.

 January 1st is such an awful date to decide anything.
 Anything that is, apart from choosing between "The Sound of Music" or reading more recipes that use leftover turkey.
 Sweeping up the previous night’s party hats and empty bottles is utterly disheartening, as is the realisation that those New Year’s resolutions will probably never be kept.